ndhorton/ls202/lesson_6/lesson_6_notes.md

 ### `position: fixed` ###

 Fixed positioning sets an element to a fixed position within the window.
 The element **does not move** if the user scrolls the page.

+N.B.
+It is important to note that `fixed` position elements will general display over (closer to the viewer) than `static` elements.
+However, whether a `fixed` position element displays over or under a `relative` or `absolute` element depends on their order in the source HTML.
+Obviously you can control this directly using the `z-index` property.

+It can be useful to use classes on wrapper elements in order to apply uniform styles to common elements within different parts of the document.